TritonDataCenter/triton-kubernetes/docs/guide/silent-install-yaml.md

 # Introduction

-Triton Multi-cloud Kubernetes cli can be invoked in interactive or silent modes.
-In silent mode, the cli takes in a yaml configuration file which contains different parameters depending on what is being ran.
+Triton Multi-Cloud Kubernetes cli can be invoked in interactive or silent modes.
+In silent mode, the cli takes in a yaml configuration file which contains different parameters depending on what is being run.
 Standing up a cluster manager in HA mode takes in different arguments than non-HA mode and the same goes for kubernetes cluster creation.

 For sample YAML files, look under [examples/silent-install](https://github.com/joyent/triton-kubernetes/tree/master/examples/silent-install).